Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Application: Heterogeneous Income Elasticities of Demand

 The extended specification enhances flexibility in capturing distributional effects, allowing the elasticity to vary not only across the conditional distribution of each commodity expenditure but also with the logarithm of total expenditure.

-Table 4 presents the SCFCQ estimates and their standard errors.
+The right panel of Table \ref{table3} presents the TNS estimates and their standard errors.
 For each quantile level, the relationship between the budget share of alcohol and the total expenditure exhibits an inverted-U pattern.
 That means households tend to increase, then subsequently decrease, the budget share devoted to alcohol as total expenditure rises.
 By contrast, the budget shares of fares and fuel display a U-shaped pattern in relation to total expenditure---households initially reduce, and later increase, the shares allocated to fares and fuel as total expenditure grows.

 Despite some nonlinear effects, $\left\vert \alpha _{2}(\tau )\right\vert $ are substantially smaller than $\left\vert \alpha _{1}(\tau )\right\vert $.
 The right-hand panel of Figure 1 displays the average expenditure elasticities across quantile levels, calculated as $\alpha _{1}(\tau )+2\alpha _{2}(\tau ) \frac{1}{n}\sum_{i=1}^{n}R_{i}$.
-The average distributional effects closely resemble those shown in the previous figure, suggesting that specification ( \ref{spec1}) effectively captures the heterogeneous expenditure elasticities of demand across households' preferences, averaged over logarithm of total expenditure.
+The average distributional effects closely resemble those shown in the previous figure, suggesting that specification ( \ref{spec1}) effectively captures the heterogeneous expenditure elasticities of demand across households' relative ranks, averaged over logarithm of total expenditure.
 Figure 2 illustrates the budget share explained by logarithm of total expenditure for each quantile level, expressed as $r\alpha _{1}(\tau )+r^{2}\alpha _{2}(\tau )$.
-The distinct curves confirm that households with different preferences display different expenditure patterns.
+The distinct curves confirm that households with different relative ranks display different expenditure patterns.
 Further, the near-parallel alignment of most curves indicates that specification (\ref {spec1}) is suitable to capture the quantile income elasticities of demand.